 One of the earliest forms of animation is the zoetrope, a children’s toy that, like a flipbook, provided the illusion of motion.
 A series of images showing slight changes to the position of the subject is attached to the inside of a cylinder, which spins around on a plate.
 Peering through slits in the cylinder as it spins keeps the images from blurring together, creating an image that appears to be moving.

-Octomadness is made from 64 unique 3D-printed and hand-painted figures displayed on four tiers: on the top a single octopus with many more than eight tentacles, then a skateboarding goldfish-like creature, a woman with an expanding and contracting body, and finally a long-legged grey creature.
+Octomadness is made from 64 unique 3D-printed and hand-painted figures displayed on four tiers: On the top sits a single octopus with many more than eight tentacles, then there’s a skateboarding goldfish-like creature, then a woman with an expanding and contracting body, and finally there’s a long-legged grey creature.
 Each figure has been printed in 23 so-called frames of motion.
 We used an Arduino and custom circuitry to program and time the installation in such a way that all the elements are synced: the music, lights, strobe lighting and spinning of the plate.

-We currently have several new zoetropes in production, including one for a client (who cannot be mentioned at this time) for one of the biggest theme parks in the Netherlands!
+We currently have several new zoetropes in production, including one for a the Efteling one of the biggest theme parks in the Netherlands!